 I like to incorporate eccentric training for periods of 2-3 weeks for my athletes using the key strength building movements that we all know and love.
 I’m sure many of you have experimented with eccentrics for developing hypertrophy, it’s nothing new however in this method the goal is to gradually extend the length of each rep, with an overall increase in the TUT of each set using a given load of around 83-85% 1RM or a 5-6RM on any given day.

-You need to keep that loading constant for the entire 3 week phase of training so you know that your increasing the TUT with that given load and building eccentric strength.
+You need to keep that loading constant for the entire 3-week phase of training so you know that you’re increasing the TUT with that given load and building eccentric strength.

 Here’s how it works in practice: